AlgoLab/pso-cancer-evolution/README.md

 - `-g [FLOAT/STRING]`: Loss rate in input file or path of the file containing different GAMMA rates for each mutations [default: 1].
 - `-t [INT]`: Number of iterations (-m argument will be ignored; not used by default).
 - `-d [INT]`: Maximum number of total deletions allowed [default: +inf].
 - `-e [STRING]`: Path of the mutation names.
-If not used, mutations will be named progressively from 1 to mutations (not used by default).
+If not used, mutations will be named progressively from 1 to mutations.
-- `-T [FLOAT]`: Tolerance, minimum relative improvement (between 0 and 1) in the last 500 iterations in order to keep going, if iterations are not used [default: 0.005].
+- `-T [FLOAT]`: Tolerance, minimum relative improvement (between 0 and 1) in the last iterations in order to keep going, if iterations are not used [default: 0.005].
-- `-m [INT]`: Maximum time (in seconds) of total PSO execution [default: 1800].
+- `-m [INT]`: Maximum time (in seconds) of total PSO execution (not used by default).
 - `-I [STRING]`: Actual correct matrix, for testing (not used by default).

 **Optional execution options**